sailakshmiv/Ignitor/README.md

 To install mongodb, go to http://www.mongodb.org/downloads and choose your os.

-TO test the API, hit the db with this curl command:
+To test the API, hit the db with this curl command:
 <curl -v -H "Content-Type: application/json" -XPOST --data "{\"username\":\"bigbassroller\", \"body\":\"node rocks\"}" localhost:3000/api/posts>

 Create a model inside the /models folder like so:<br>